NJHale/chicken-scratch/nodejs-chicken-store/README.md

 ## Deployment on OpenShift

-This template can be added to a project by running `oc create -f ../infrastructure/web-app-ephemeral-mongo-template.yml` from the subdirectory of this microservice relative to the chicken-scratch project's root.
+The template for this microservice can be added to a project by running `oc create -f ../infrastructure/web-app-ephemeral-mongo-template.yml` from the subdirectory of this microservice relative to the chicken-scratch project's root.